petermsiegel/F-string-APL/README.md

 ### Now, let's add in some Space fields

+Below, we have some multi-line **Text fields** separated by non-null **Space fields**.

+- The backtick is our "escape" character.
+- The sequence `◇ generates a new line in the current text field.
+- {&nbsp;} is a **Space Field** indicating _one_ space, since there is one space within the braces.

+A **Space field** is useful here because each multi-line field is built in its own rectangular space.

 ```
-⍝  Some multi-line Text fields separated by non-null Space fields
-⍝  ∘ The backtick is our "escape" character.
-⍝  ∘ The sequence `◇ generates a new line in the current text field.
-⍝  ∘ { } is a Space Field indicating one space, since there is one space
-⍝    within the braces.
-⍝  A Space field is useful here because each multi-line field is built
-⍝  in its own rectangular space.
    ∆F 'This`◇is`◇an`◇example{ }Of`◇multi-line{ }Text`◇Fields'
 This    Of         Text
 is      multi-line Fields